guswawan/blackwhite-resume/README.md

 # blackwhite-resume
-learn to make a personal static web with html and styling with css
+Build a personal static web with html and styling with css